 15.Dumbbell squat

 If you don't have a barbell for weights, dumbbell squats are a great way to squat with weights.
-With a hex dumbbell in both hands, squat down with the dumbbells at your sides.
+With dumbbells in both hands, squat down with the dumbbells at your sides.

 16.Squat press